warquys/RQReplace/README.md

 ## Features
 * Replace players with an active role who leave the game
 * Configure what aspects the replacer will have
+* SCPs will not cause a C.A.S.S.I.E Announcement when they leave and are replaced

 ## Showcase